-The Anglican Church of Canada is rooted in the traditions and spiritual practices of historic Christianity which go back to the First Century AD.
+The Anglican Church of Canada is rooted in the traditions and spiritual practices of historic Christianity, which go back to the First Century AD.

-Priests are given responsibility for the pastoral and spiritual oversight of parishes, and their primary focus is pastoral care, preaching, Christian formation and support, and presiding in worship (especially the Holy Eucharist or Holy Communion).
+Priests are given responsibility for the pastoral and spiritual oversight of parishes, and their primary focus is pastoral care, preaching, Christian formation and support, and presiding in worship (especially at the Holy Eucharist or Holy Communion).

 Deacons are people called to a special role of servanthood, aligning and identifying with the poor and the marginalized, and keeping the Church’s mind and heart open to the real needs of the world beyond its doors.
 They also assist in acts of worship, and may also preach and teach.

 Archdeacons are given responsibilities of oversight in the areas of the Diocese we call archdeaconries, and Regional Deans serve a primarily pastoral role in areas within archdeaconries called deaneries.